-The luxury travel is always changing, and this time it is for good.
-It is not about limousine shuttles to airport, piles of towels and high-pressure showers anymore.
+Luxury travel is always changing, and this time it is for good.
+It is not about limousine shuttles to the airport, piles of towels, and high-pressure showers anymore.
 As a customer-oriented industry, hoteliers and other travel service providers must consider the needs and wants of customers.
-More and more high-earning customers are aware of sustainability issues concerning travel industry.
+More and more high-earning customers are aware of sustainability issues concerning the travel industry.
 Thus, demand from luxury travelers shapes the change in the sector – and does so with positive effects.

 Who are the luxury travelers?

 You may think of luxury travel as accessible to a selected few.
 Industry leaders, however, suggest the luxury traveler as we know it is just a part of the luxury travel sector, often mixed with other traveler “tribes”.
 As Amadeus puts it, the “Reward Hunters” or conventional luxury seekers.
 They prefer self-indulgent travel and seek a reward for hard work in other areas of life.
 Reward hunters are usually mixed with other two traveler tribes, simplicity searchers and obligation meters.

 Hence, the one willing to pay for easy planning and travelling, and the ones going on business trips, family gathering or other events, such as weddings.